 - Small class sizes and one-on-one support

-- Access to currently practicing clinicians across a variety of disciplines
+- Access to currently practising clinicians across a variety of disciplines

 - Teaching and learning tailored to individual students’ needs

 Staff members at the Institute believe there are universal components in human development, ways of being with oneself and in relationships, which provide the foundation for counselling and therapy practice.
 These components are integral to the courses offered at the Institute, whereby a safe, respectful and nurturing learning environment is created.
 IEFT academic teaching staff work as a cohesive team to deliver quality teaching and supervision.

 - Are respected as whole persons and members of a wider familial, social and political context

 - Are appreciated and respected for their differences